 - Operate the outdoor dining in such a manner as to create a public nuisance or to constitute a hazard to public health, safety, and welfare; specifically including failure to keep the outdoor dining area clean and free of refuse.

 - Failed to maintain any health, business, or other permit or license required by law for the operation of the restaurant and/or dining and entertainment establishment.

 Enforcement and Appeals

-Outdoor Dining enforcement will be the responsibility of the Director of the City’s Community Development Department or designee.
-An appeal of a citation or of a denial or revocation of a permit shall be presented in writing to the Community Development Department’s Director no later than five (5) calendar days after its issuance.
+Outdoor Dining enforcement will be the responsibility of the Director of the City’s Planning and Development Services Department or designee.
+An appeal of a citation or of a denial or revocation of a permit shall be presented in writing to the Planning and Development Services Department’s Director no later than five (5) calendar days after its issuance.